 One Final Note

 Temperature is all-important when tempering.
-Invest in a reliable probe thermometer (I got mine for $8.99) and watch it carefully when you’re tempering.
+Invest in a reliable probe thermometer (They don’t have to be expensive; I got mine at a high end kitchen store for $8.99) and watch it carefully when you’re tempering.
 Shut off your phone.
 Remove all distractions.
 Feed the dog and fill the bird feeder ahead of time.
 If you learn nothing else from me on this, learn that!

 2 cups (340 g) couverture chocolate (any amount will do, but small amounts are much harder to work with temperature-wise).

-Finely chop the chocolate and place two-thirds of it in the top of a bain marie (double boiler) without letting the chocolate bowl touch the water.
-Set the other third of the chocolate aside.
+Finely chop the chocolate and place four-fifths (80%) of it in the top of a bain marie (double boiler) without letting the chocolate bowl touch the water.
+Set the other fifth (20%) of the chocolate aside.
 In the bottom pot of the bain marie, put about an inch of water and turn your burner to simmer.
 You’re going for a gentle heat here.
 Stir every few minutes until fully melted.

 Put your probe thermometer in the chocolate bowl.
-When the temperature reaches 115°F, lift the pot off the heat, wipe the bottom of the pot with a dishtowel and place it on a folded dishtowel or potholder on the counter.
-Doing this will help you control the temperature as it will cool too quickly if it comes in contact with a cold counter.
+When the temperature reaches 46°C/115°F, lift the pot off the heat, wipe the bottom of the pot with a dishtowel and place it on a folded dishtowel or potholder on the counter.
+Doing this will help it not cool too quickly when it comes in contact with a cold counter.

-Pour half of the remaining third of chocolate into the melted chocolate.
-Stir it until it melts and then add remaining chocolate, stirring again until completely melted.
-Insert your probe thermometer and watch for it to hit between 88-90°F. (This usually takes between 2-10 minutes).
+Pour half of the remaining 20% “seed” chocolate into the melted chocolate.
+Stir it until it melts and then add the chocolate, continuing to stir until completely melted.
+Continuous agitation is just as important to this process as the temperatures.
+Insert your probe thermometer and watch for it to hit 32°C/90°.
+(This usually takes between 2-10 minutes).
 These temperatures are important, so make sure you follow them exactly.
 This method of tempering is called the “seed method.”

-If the temperature is below 84°F, you’ll need to put the chocolate back on the bain marie, bring the temperature back up to 115°F and seed it again with additional chocolate until it returns to 88°F. Once the temperature is back to 88°F, pour the chocolate into the second mold and repeat the same scraping/dripping procedure.
+If the temperature is below 29°C/84°F, you’ll need to put the chocolate back on the bain marie, bring the temperature back up to 46°C/115°F and seed it again with additional chocolate until it returns to 32°C/90°F. Once the temperature is back to 32°C/90°F, pour the chocolate into the second mold and repeat the same scraping/dripping procedure.

-After 15 minutes, the chocolate in both molds should have set.
-Turn the molds right side up, cover them lightly with plastic wrap and leave in a cool room (ideally around 65°F) overnight.
+After 10 minutes, turn the molds right side up, cover them lightly with plastic wrap and leave in a cool room (ideally around 65°F) overnight.
+To speed the process, you can also refrigerate at this point, but for no more than 15 minutes (you want to avoid moisture condensation).

 Dark Chocolate Ganache for the Center

-7-1/2 oz (220 g) semi-sweet or bittersweet dark couverture chocolate, chopped fine
+7-1/2 oz (220 g) semi-sweet or bittersweet dark chocolate, chopped fine (it doesn’t have to be couverture, but who can argue with the taste and texture of a good couverture chocolate?)

 3/4 cup + 3 T (220 g) heavy cream